 - Neuro Optometric Rehabilitation Evaluations

-Dr. Lane’s style of care is very holistic.
-She appreciates that the eyes and vision are part of the whole body process and will help you understand how making improvements on your visual skills can change your life.
+Dr. Lane’s style of care is holistic.
+Her philosophy holds that the eyes and vision are part of the whole body process.
+She helps you work to understand how making improvements on your visual skills can change your life.
 Dr. Lane has extended her training beyond traditional Optometric care, to include study of reflex integration and yoga.
 The addition of reflex integration and movement into the practice allows Dr. Lane to more completely address how vision difficulties are impacting daily life and allows her to work with children from birth and up, as well as people with more involved disabilities.

 Many people Dr. Lane works with have been struggling with vision issues for a long time.
 Previous evaluations with traditional eye doctors that reveal “perfect vision” often delay the process of addressing a developmental/ functional vision issue.